Land Rover Dashboard Warning Lights Explained

 If you’re towing a trailer, you’ll likely want to install turn signals on the rear to make the trailer as safe as possible.
 When you hook up the turn signals to your Land Rover, you’ll see the green Trailer Turn Signals turn on momentarily when you start the vehicle.
 You’ll also see the light flash when you use the turn signals.

 Now that you know the meaning behind the major dashboard warning lights, don’t neglect to handle the most critical issues right away.
 By doing so, you’ll ensure that your Land Rover stays safely on the roads of West Chester for as long as possible.
-Schedule service with Land Rover West Chester to stay on top of your vehicle’s maintenance schedule, and contact us if you have any other questions!
+Schedule service with Land Rover West Chester to stay on top of your vehicle’s maintenance schedule, and contact us if you have any other questions, like how to reset the tire pressure light!
 If it’s time to get your next Land Rover, compare pre-owned vs. certified pre-owned Land Rovers and their benefits.

 More from Land Rover West Chester